Visiting Curaçao with your Southern Caribbean cruise or staying near Willemstad? Rent a car and beach hop the Curaçao beaches.

-Obviously, the past year I yearned being at the beach more than ever.
-I’ve always been a beach person, but more than ever before, I’ve been craving the comfort of the warm sun, salty air, and the sound of the waves crashing against the shoreline.
+In the year before this cruise, we yearned to be at the beach more than ever, evident that it was just months ago we were in Kauai for a week.
+We’ve always been beach people.
+But more than ever, we were craving the comfort of the warm sun, salty air, and the sound of the waves crashing against the shoreline.

 Curaçao Cruise Port

-We didn’t do much exploring of the the Curaçao Mega Pier, but I thought it was easy in and out of the terminal.
-Relatively quiet, compared to other Caribbean cruise terminals.
-We booked a car rental in advance to be picked up at the terminal.
+We didn’t explore the Curaçao Cruise Terminal much, but getting in and out of the terminal was easy.
+Relatively quiet compared to other Caribbean cruise terminals.
+We booked a car rental to be picked up at the terminal.

-Having your own car means you can make as many stops as you want, go in the direction you want and explore local spots your tour guide may not show you.
+Having your own car means making as many stops as you want, going in the direction you want, and exploring local spots your tour guide may not show you.

 It can cost as little as $50 for a car rental for the day.
-I suggest booking a car rental as soon as you have your cruise itinerary.
-The earlier you book, the better your rate and the faster you can secure a car rental as they do get booked up fast.
+We suggest booking a car rental as soon as you have your cruise itinerary.
+The earlier you book, the better your rate and the faster you can secure a car rental, as they get booked quickly.
 All you need is a valid Driver’s License.

 We booked a car with Avis.

 The Avis office is right in the terminal.
 Once you check-in, they will bring you to your car.
-Now, the only complaint I have from the day was that we had to wait for our car to be ready for about 30 mins, even though we booked it for a specific time.
-Remember, you’re on vacation, just go with the flow.
+Now, the only complaint I have from the day was that we had to wait for our vehicle to be ready for about 30 mins, even though we booked it for a specific time.

 Driving in Curaçao is easy and safe.
-There wasn’t a ton of traffic and the beach stops are mostly off of one major road.
+There wasn’t much traffic, and the beach stops are mostly off of one major road.
 Most are free unless you’re heading to a resort beach.

 Beach Hopping Curaçao Beaches